 Closure: Elastic | Padding: None | Palm: Clarino leather

-With a snug aero cut, the mesh-backed SupaG are based around lightweight fabrics and use a slip-on design.
-The palm is made from perforated Clarino leather and sees a silicon SupaCaz logo for added purchase.
+With a snug aero cut, the mesh-backed SupaG gloves are based around lightweight fabrics and use a slip-on design.
+The palm is made from perforated Clarino leather and sees a silicone SupaCaz logo for added purchase.
 For the crit racers among us, they also come in a full-finger version for added protection.

 Castelli Arenberg Gel 2

 Shock-absorbing cycling gloves for rough riders